-Amy Monticello, Seminar for Freshmen Program Director
+Amy Monticello, First-Year Seminars Program Director

 Amy Monticello is an Assistant Professor of English and Creative Writing, and the author of two essay collections, Close Quarters (Sweet Publications, 2012) and How to Euthanize a Horse (Arcadia, 2018).
 She holds an MFA from The Ohio State University, and a BA from Ithaca College.
 Amy’s teaching and scholarly interests include creative nonfiction, forms of the essay, literary citizenship, first-year writing, and narrative theory.
 In 2013, she won the S.I.
 Newhouse School Prize in Nonfiction, and her writing has been listed as notable in Best American Essays.